 It takes two and half hours to bisect the republic en route to Galway.
 There’s not a lot to be said of the view – flat and green – but I was envious to be in yet another country with an efficient and effective publicly-owned railway system.

 Arriving in Galway, coaches outside the station dropped off throngs of tourists, while much of the grass in nearby Eyre Square was covered by those enjoying the glorious weather.
 Every street was a stage, with musicians and dancers adding to the festival-like vibe.
 Galway is Ireland’s fourth biggest city, yet its atmosphere easily rivals that of the capital.
 With just a few hours to spend in the city, I would barely scratch the surface.

 After checking in to my hotel, I walked along the River Corrib towards the cathedral.
 This dominant feature of the city is a relatively recent addition, only completed in 1965.
 I ventured inside as the sunlight pierced though its many stained glass windows, their colourful light illuminating the otherwise grey stone columns.

-I’m not sure when Galway first came to mind as a destination – I’m sure Ed Sheeran’s latest focus-grouped ditty subconsciously played its part – but photos from across the Connemara region intrigued me, and I soon wanted to contribute more images to this collection.
-It was photos from nearby Salthill that really caught my attention, so I decided to spend the evening walking along its promenade.
+I’m not sure when Galway first came to mind as a destination – I’m sure Ed Sheeran’s latest focus-grouped ditty subconsciously played its part – but photos from across the Connemara region intrigued me, and I soon wanted to contribute more to this collection.
+It was images from nearby Salthill that really caught my attention, so I decided to spend the evening walking along its promenade.